 Classic windsurfing started on flat water.
 We started racing, then we learned tricks and at the end, we went into the waves.
 Seeing what foilsurfing is already achieving, I have no doubt that windfoiling will go through the same steps as classic windsurfing did, and we can already clearly see it.

 So I’m not interested in the race foiling, especially as here in Tenerife the conditions are too rough, but mostly because for myself, I like to ride waves.

-At first I wanted to combine supfoiling with windfoiling, something Naish and F-one have done too, but realised it doesn’t work.
+At first, I wanted to combine supfoiling with windfoiling, something Naish and F-one have done too but realized it doesn’t work.
 It took me having a few headaches to finally find out why.